Dedicated Boston White Collar Crimes Attorney Ready To Help You

 Legal Representation in Boston, MA

-Some people who commit white collar crimes only take small amounts so that the theft would go unnoticed.
-An example of a white collar crime could be an employee lying about receipts and expenses, a trustee using a trust account for his own purposes, or a criminal organization attempting to make their dirty money look like it came from a legitimate source.
+Some people who commit white-collar crimes only take small amounts so that the theft would go unnoticed.
+An example of white-collar crime could be an employee lying about receipts and expenses, a trustee using a trust account for his own purposes, or a criminal organization attempting to make their dirty money look like it came from a legitimate source.
 They are primarily committed in a business setting by corporate executives or by an elected or public official.
 Most are felonies and many are a violation of federal law.
 Prosecutors are very interested in obtaining convictions in these cases.

 Crimes Motivated by Money

 These crimes may be investigated by local law enforcement or by the Drug Enforcement Agency (DEA), the Internal Revenue Service (IRS), the U. S. Immigration and Citizenship Service (USCIS), the Securities and Exchange Commission (SEC) or other federal investigative agencies.
-Many white collar crimes are very complex and a criminal investigation may go on for months or years.
-At Keegan Law, we have handled a vast number of white collar crimes that range from abuse of the system to theft-related crimes and more.
+Many white-collar crimes are very complex and a criminal investigation may go on for months or years.
+At Keegan Law, our highly-experienced Boston white collar crimes attorneys have handled a vast number of white-collar crimes that range from abuse of the system to theft-related crimes and more.

-Our skilled lawyers represent clients accused of such offenses as:
+Our skilled legal team represents clients accused of such offenses as: